 This page will be updated with current audience health and safety policy changes as they arise.

-Beginning with the launch of the 2021/22 Season, the Oregon Symphony will return to full audience capacity for live performances inside the Arlene Schnitzer Concert Hall.
+Beginning with the launch of the 2021/22 Season the Oregon Symphony returned to full audience capacity for live performances inside the Arlene Schnitzer Concert Hall and Smith Auditorium.

 Our partners at Portland’5, Oregon Metro’s Performing Arts Center, who manage the Arlene Schnitzer Concert Hall, announced that the Hall is Global Biorisk Advisory Council (GBAC) Certified.
 This means that the facility has established and maintained a cleaning, disinfection, and infectious diseases prevention program to minimize risks associated with infectious agents like COVID-19.
 This prevention program template has become the GBAC- recommendation for performing arts centers across the U.S. In addition, Portland’5 has installed MERV 13 air filters in all air handlers.
 As a result, outdoor fresh air flow can be maximized as much as possible in accordance with CDC and OSHA guidelines while keeping the Arlene Schnitzer Concert Hall at healthy and comfortable temperatures.